Easy-To-Make Winter Coffee Recipes

 · Nutmeg

-Tip: You can make this delicious drink with or without an expresso machine, add your own touch of flavors, and adjust beverage to your taste.
-You can also use maple syrup instead of the sugar, simply pour it into the coffee with the eggnog mixture.
+Tip: You can make this delicious drink with or without an espresso machine, add your touch of flavors, and adjust the beverage to your taste.
+You can also use maple syrup instead of sugar; simply pour it into the coffee with the eggnog mixture.

 Step two: Make a cup of coffee.
 The stronger the better to handle the sweetness of the eggnog.